Contributing to VOLTTRON¶

 Pushing to the remote repository¶

-Next we want to be able to share our changes with the world through github.
-We can do this by pushing the commits from your local repository out to your github repository.
+The next step is to share our changes with the world through GitHub.
+We can do this by pushing the commits from your local repository out to your GitHub repository.
 This is done by the following command.

 git push # alternative where origin is the name of the remote you are pushing to # more on that later. git push origin